VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

-Based on the comprehensive guide "C++ Low-Level Optimization," I have compiled a chapter-wise list of conceptual C++ code snippets and exercises designed to help you understand and experiment with the optimization techniques discussed in the book.
+Based on the comprehensive guide "C++ Low-Level Optimization," I have compiled a Section-wise list of conceptual C++ code snippets and exercises designed to help you understand and experiment with the optimization techniques discussed in the book.

 The core principle behind these exercises is to use **measurement** (profiling and benchmarking) to validate the low-level behavior, as the book emphasizes that intuition fails without data.

 ---

-### Chapter 1: Introduction to Low-Level Optimization
+### Section 1: Introduction to Low-Level Optimization
-This chapter establishes the necessity of moving beyond Big-O notation and understanding the real cost model (caches, mispredictions).
+This Section establishes the necessity of moving beyond Big-O notation and understanding the real cost model (caches, mispredictions).

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |